fusion-jena/BiodivTagger/README.md

-# BiodivTagger Repository
+# BiodivTagger and QEMP corpus Repository

-This repository provide contains the QEMP corpus, a metadata corpus from biodiversity research data with 50 metadata files from 5 different repositories and biodiversity related projects as well as the BiodivTagger, a text mining pipeline that extracts biological entities.
+This repository contains the QEMP corpus, a metadata corpus from biodiversity research with 50 metadata files selected from 5 different repositories and biodiversity related projects as well as the BiodivTagger, a text mining pipeline that extracts biological entities.

 ## Structure